ruff27/intern-repo/Cyber-Security-Guidelines.md

 🛠️ Task

 Ensure your work accounts have strong passwords and enable 2FA where possible.
+Completed.

 Review your password storage method—if you’re not using a password manager, consider setting one up.
+Completed.

-Set up your computer and phone to automatically lock (require a password or biometric login) if you are away for more than a few minutes
+Set up your computer and phone to automatically lock (require a password or biometric login) if you are away for more than a few minutes.
+Completed.

 Document one new cyber security habit you will follow at Focus Bear.
+Do not share user data elsewhere.